 When you feel your quality agreement is complete, review the applicable sections from 21 CFR Part 820 with your quality and legal teams to make sure your agreement follows FDA requirements.

-Streamline your quality agreement coordination, execution, and management functions
+Streamline your quality agreement coordination, execution & management

 A quality agreement acts as the foundation for any productive partnership between your company and a supplier or manufacturer.
 You’ll also want the best quality management software to help you execute the various activities of your quality agreement and streamline communication between your entire team and your supplier or contract manufacturer.